 University policy on academic dishonesty is clear: academic dishonesty in any form is strictly prohibited.
-Anyone found to be cheating or helping someone else cheat will be referred directly to the Dean of Students for disciplinary action.
+Anyone found to be cheating or helping someone else cheat will be referred directly to the Office of Student Rights and Responsibilities for disciplinary action.
 Penalties are severe and may include dismissal from the University.
 The risks associated with cheating far outweigh the perceived benefits.
 Academic dishonesty includes citing someone else's work as your own, using "cheat sheets" or sharing your answers with someone else.
-Information regarding your rights and responsibilities as a student is contained in the Purdue University Code of Conduct, available atwww.purdue.edu/studentregulations/student conduct/.
+Information regarding your rights and responsibilities as a student is contained in the Purdue University Code of Conduct, available at www.purdue.edu/studentregulations/student_conduct/.

-.Acknowledgements sections of theses and dissertations:
+Acknowledgements sections of theses and dissertations:

 Research is often a highly collaborative activity and, as a result, publications, including theses and dissertations are the product of multiple collaborators.
 This collaborative effort is most evident for theses and dissertations where the work is presented as a collection of research papers with 'co-authors'.
 At a minimum all theses and dissertations are a collaboration between the supervisor and a student.
 However, theses and dissertations are generally regarded as single author documents despite possible teaching, research and outreach collaboration.
 It is expected that many of the key ideas, contributions, experimental designs, data analysis and interpretations provided in a thesis or dissertation originated with the student-author.
 Any work that has not been solely authored by a student should be identified within the thesis or dissertation.
 Author(s) of the original material should be credited for their contributions.
 These contributions may come in the form of text, tables, figures or some combination thereof.
 Any work presented in the thesis that arises from the contributions of others should be identified as such within the 'Acknowledgements' section of the thesis.
 In some cases, a committee may require a 'Co-Authorship Declaration.'
-Note that when co-authored work is presented as part of the thesis or dissertation, a student is equally responsible for all portions that appear in the thesis or dissertation, regardless of the source.
+Note that when co-authored work is presented as part of the thesis or dissertation, a student is equally responsible for all portions that appear in the thesis or dissertation and should generally be prepared to defend all of the data, results and conclusions appearing in the thesis or dissertation, regardless of the source.